servicetalk/examples/README.md

 ServiceTalk includes two BOM files each with slightly different purposes; `servicetalk-bom` and `servicetalk-dependencies`.
-The `servicetalk-bom` BOM includes version information all ServiceTalk modules; version selection for dependencies is done in invidiual modules.
-In addition to defining versions of all ServiceTalk modules the versions for ServiceTalk's dependencies are also specified.
+The `servicetalk-bom` BOM includes version information all ServiceTalk modules; version selection for dependencies is done in individual modules.
+The `servicetalk-dependencies` BOM extends the `servicetalk-bom` by also defining specific versions to be used for the external modules ServiceTalk depends upon.
+Unless your application requires different versions of these same dependencies then using the `servicetalk-dependencies` BOM is the most convenient way to ensure that a tested and supported set of modules is used or building and running the application.
 The `servicetalk-dependencies` BOM should be preferred whenever possible.

-Unless your application requires different versions of these same dependencies then using the `servicetalk-dependencies` BOM is the most convenient way to ensure that a tested and supported set of modules is used for building and running the application.
-To override a specific dependency version with your application's preference you can use the :
+To override a specific dependency version with your application's required version you can use something like the following in your `build.gradle` :

 ```groovy
 implementation(platform("io.servicetalk:servicetalk-dependencies:$servicetalkVersion"))